atrus690/PAST/README.md

 4. Specify the percentage, select the special shot or spin to input, and activate the gauge in-game.
 5. Hold down the “2” key to automatically press the spacebar at the specified percentage.
 6. Hold down the “1” key before the percentage drops below 50% to input the selected special shot or spin.
 After reaching 0%, the spacebar will be pressed automatically.

+The “1” key and “2” key can be changed by modifying the PangYa and Power entries respectively.
+Search for the corresponding key using “virtual key code” and convert it to decimal.